 The Achill Mission almost certainly saved many from famine death - a place of refuge in difficult times.
 As conditions improved, many who had left the Catholic faith soon returned to the fold.

-In 1852, Nangle left Achill after 18 years working on the island and moved to County Sligo, where he became Rector of Skreen.
+In 1852, Nangle left Achill after 18 years working on the island and moved to Co Sligo, where he became Rector of Skreen.

 Today, Edward Nangle's remains at rest in Deansgrange Cemetery, Co Dublin.